- Brussels Sprouts

 When selecting pole bean seeds for the garden, first determine what type of beans you'd like: snap beans, shelling beans or dried beans.

 Pole beans are one of the easier vegetables to grow and have a long harvest period.
-They can be harvested several times throughout the summer and even into fall.
+All Pole bean varieties can be harvested several times throughout the summer and even into fall.

 Pole bean seeds are planted about 1 inch deep and about 4 inches apart.
 Planting time is also the best time to set up a trellis or support system for the bean plants.

-Pole beans are warm weather plants, and bean seeds can be directly sown into the garden when the soil has warmed.
-If the soil is cold and wet, the bean seeds are less likely to germinate.
+Pole bean plants thrive in warm weather, and bean seeds can be directly sown into the garden when the soil has warmed.
+If the soil is cold and wet, the Pole bean seeds are less likely to germinate.